Abaeté

 Abaeté is a municipality in the north of the Brazilian state of Minas Gerais.
 In 2020, the population was 23,250 in a total area of 1,816 square kilometers.
 It became a municipality in 1870.

-Location
+Geography

 Abaeté belongs to the statistical micro-region of Três Marias.
 It is located at an elevation of 641 meters between the São Francisco River and the Indaiá River.
 Neighboring municipalities are: